Application Runners

 |---|---|

-| ID | The unique identifier of the application. |
+| ID | Unique identifier of the application. |

-| Display Name | A user-friendly name of the application (e.g. "Data Clustering Application"). |
+| Display Name | Name of the application displayed on UI (e.g. "Data Clustering Application"). |

-| Description | A free-text description of the application |
+| Description | Text with the description of the application. |

 Add